Quick Multi-Robot Motion Planning by Combining Sampling and Search: Evaluation

 \subsection{Scalability Test}

-We next assess the scalability of \algoname about the number of robots $N$, varied from 10 to 50 by 10 increments, using the \scenario{point2d} scenario with smaller robots' radius (see Fig.~\ref{fig:result-scalability}).
-We prepared 1,000 instances for each $N$.
-PP with tuned parameters (see the Appendix) was also tested as a baseline, which relatively scored high among the other baselines in the scenario with many robots.

-Figure~\ref{fig:result-scalability} shows that, with larger $N$, \algoname takes longer but still acceptable time for planning.
-Note that PP relies on robot-wise PRMs covering the entire space; the roadmap construction itself becomes a bottleneck with larger $N$.
+We next assess the scalability of SSSP about the number of robots $|A|$, varied by 10 increments.
+For each $|A|$, 100 \scenario{point2d} instances were prepared with smaller robots' radius (see \cref{fig:result-scalability}).
+PP with tuned parameters (see the appendix) was also tested as a baseline, which relatively scored high among the other baselines in the scenario with many robots. \Cref{fig:result-scalability} shows that, with larger $|A|$, SSSP takes longer but still acceptable time for planning, compared to the baseline.